-You know Spencer Tunick – the famed artist who photographs mass groups of naked people, thousands and thousands of naked people in spectacular bodily landscapes.
+You know Spencer Tunick—the famed artist who photographs groups of naked people en masse, thousands and thousands of naked people in spectacular body landscapes.

-No stranger to being handcuffed by the NYPD, Tunick has been arrested five times for his art in New York City and has still been rejected permits, which is why he has taken his work elsewhere.
+No stranger to being handcuffed by the NYPD, Tunick has been arrested five times for his art in New York City and has had permit requests rejected, which is why he has taken his work elsewhere.

-It made sense to interview Tunick naked on Skype.
+Given his work, it made sense to get naked for an interview with Tunick on Skype.
 He wasn’t expecting it.
 He blushed.
-The only other woman who has shed her clothes via video phone is his wife, Kristin Bowler.
+The only other woman who has shed her clothes for him via video phone is his wife, Kristin Bowler.

 VICE: Have you ever interviewed anyone naked over Skype before?